rcsb/mmtf/spec.md

 #### groupMap

 - Required field.
-- Dictionary of per-residue/group data
+- Dictionary of per-residue/group data.
 - TODO describe layout

 #### groupTypeList

 - Required field.
-- List of pointers to the groupMap dictionary
+- List of pointers to the groupMap dictionary.
-- One entry for each residue
+- One entry for each residue.
-- Currently a 32-bit signed integer array
+- Currently an array of 32-bit signed integers.
-- TODO can probably be a 8-bit or 16-bit unsigned integer array
+- TODO can probably be an array of 16-bit unsigned integers.

 #### groupNumList

 - Required field.
-- List of group/residue numbers
+- List of group/residue numbers.
-- One entry for each group/residue
+- One entry for each group/residue.
-- Delta and run-length encoded
+- Delta and run-length encoded.
-- Decodes into 32-bit signed integer array
+- Decodes into an array of 32-bit signed integers.

 #### secStructList

 - Optional field.
-- List of secondary structure codes
+- List of secondary structure codes.
-- One entry per residue
+- One entry per residue.
-- 8-bit signed integer array
+- Array of 8-bit signed integers.
 - TODO how to handle multi-model structures?